Sessions & Cameras

 frameplay::frameplay::initialize(settings, player);

-See below for more details on what each session parameter does!
-Also, code examples can be found in our demo scene: Frameplay\FrameplayExampleScene.h
+Code examples can be found in our SDK demo scene: Frameplay\FrameplayExampleScene.h

 # Session Parameters